Blog Archives

 My conclusion

 I used to do a lot of homebrewing.
 I really enjoyed making and drinking my own beer.
-If I still had all of my equipment set up for the beer, I’d probably brew up a batch of kombucha just for fun.
+If I still had all of my equipment set up for the beer, I’d probably brew up a batch of kombucha just for fun, although I’ve yet to try a kombucha that didn’t taste like old gym socks.
 I’m not, however, going to make it in the tea bar because the logistics are complex, it doesn’t fit the business model of freshly-brewed tea, and the health benefits are unsubstantiated.

 Teas, Tisanes, and Terminology